 Since our formation in 1951, we have been associated with a variety of civil engineering disciplines.
-Today our portfolio includes site infrastructure, public realm, both local and national road construction, energy – generation, transmission and storage – marine, waterways and land remediation and development.
+Today our portfolio includes energy – generation, transmission and storage, site infrastructure, public realm, both local and national road construction, marine, waterways and land remediation and development.

 Over the years we have developed a tried and tested supply chain where mutual respect has been key to the success of the business.

-We have a zero tolerance approach to any form of modern slavery and human trafficking in all its different forms and are committed to acting ethically and responsibly in our business relationships to ensure that modern slavery and human trafficking are not present in any part of our business or supply chain.
+We have a zero-tolerance approach to any form of modern slavery and human trafficking in all its different forms and are committed to acting ethically and responsibly in our business relationships to ensure that modern slavery and human trafficking are not present in any part of our business or supply chain.

 We believe that everyone should have the opportunity to work.
-We comply with the applicable employment laws and our obligation is to ensure fairness in the hiring and advancement of all employees, both permanent and temporary, without discrimination.
-All of our staff have a personal responsibility for maintaining a respectful work atmosphere, free of abusive or unprofessional conduct.
+We comply with all applicable employment laws and our obligation is to ensure fairness in the hiring and advancement of all employees, both permanent and temporary, without discrimination.
+All of our employees have a personal responsibility for maintaining a respectful work atmosphere, free of abusive or unprofessional conduct.
 Every employee is expected to respect other people and treat them with dignity.

 Our commitment to respect in the workplace includes our full support for international efforts to promote ethical principles and practices related to the prevention of the exploitation and abuse associated with modern slavery and human trafficking.
 We also expect a similar commitment to these principles from all organisations with which we do business and will not support or do business with any party knowingly involved in modern slavery or human trafficking.

 Additionally, all of our employees receive a ‘Starter Pack’ on joining and included in this are our ‘Disciplinary and Grievance Documents’.
-These documents formally set out the processes to be followed when a grievance is raised or disciplinary action is required.
+These documents formally set out the processes to be followed when a grievance is raised, or disciplinary action is required.
 The grievance and disciplinary procedure for our hourly-paid workforce exactly follows the procedures set out in the Working Rule Agreement (WR 22 Grievance Procedure and WR 23 Disciplinary Procedure).

 We operate a number of policies to ensure that we are conducting our business in an ethical and transparent manner.
 These documents can be found on our website: